-Now that we’re on the same page, let’s talk about why this is relevant to you.
-Emerging technologies have the potential to make corporate travel easier, smarter and more insights-driven for both the business traveler and the travel manager.
-Business travelers are consumers too, and they have come to expect simple, intuitive mobile technologies in all aspects of their lives.
+Let’s talk about why this is relevant to you.
+Emerging technologies have the potential to make business travel easier, smarter, and more insights-driven for the business traveler and the travel manager.
+Business travelers are consumers too.
+Influenced by consumer technologies, they expect the same kind of simple, intuitive mobile experience in every context.

-So, where does the corporate travel industry stand today?
-What’s possible right now?
-And what can you, as a Travel Manager, expect in the next few years?
+Where does the corporate travel industry stand today?
+What’s possible now?
+And what can you, as a travel manager, expect in the next few years?

 You ask, we answer.
-We’re launching a blog series that addresses these exact questions – demystifies the jargon of new technologies and lets you know how this is likely to impact you and your travelers.
+We’ve been covering technology and business travel in a series of blogs that demystifies new technologies and lets you know how it’s likely to impact you and your travelers.

-- Machine Learning and Natural Language Processing: Think you know what “personalized” means.
+- Machine learning: Think you know what personalized means?
 Think again.
-Machine Learning will build a highly-personalized experience for your travelers based on their previous travel experiences and preferences.
-Natural Language Processing will make this even easier – the traveler will simply be able to tell their app/computer what to do.
-That’s not to say that the Travel Manager won’t be involved – you’ll need to continue to use tools to guide your travelers towards efficient in-policy decisions.
+Machine learning will build a highly-personalized experience for your travelers based on their previous travel experiences and preferences.
+In some applications, ML will be aided by natural language processing.
+The traveler will simply be able to tell their app or computer what to do.
+That’s not to say a travel manager won’t be involved – you’ll need to continue to use tools to guide your travelers towards efficient in-policy decisions.

-- Duty of Care, and Technology: Emerging technology has the potential to revolutionize how we deal with travel disruption.
+- Duty of care and technology: Emerging technology has the potential to revolutionize how we deal with travel disruption.
 In some cases, AI and ML, along with location services, may be able to prevent the disruption entirely.
-How much would your travelers love you if that was the case?
+How much would your travelers love it if that was the case?

-- Alternative Reality with AR and VR: Augmented and Virtual Reality enable users to experience “alternative” realities.
+- Virtual reality (VR): Now relatively common, VR enables users to visualize a physical space or experience in a simulated 3D interface.
 Think about what that means.
-You could give a traveler a remote tour of a couple of hotels before they decide on one.
-Or help your travelers navigate an unfamiliar airport or transportation route.
+You could give a traveler a remote tour of various hotels before they select one or help them navigate an unfamiliar airport or transportation route.